ahmed-mgd/etch-a-sketch/README.md

 ## Challenges
 - When the user hovers over a square, it was slightly difficult to differentiate between "highlighting" (mouse up) and "shading" (mouse down) while minimizing points of control.
 I ultimately used a variable to keep track of the state of the mouse (up/down) and used a single toggle function to check the status and change the square accordingly.
 - I initially used a class for "highlighting" squares and modified the inline CSS for actually "shading" the squares.
 This was problematic as inline CSS takes precedence over the class.
 As a result, once the square is erased (reset to gray), the highlighting no longer appears.
 To solve this issue, I instead manipulated the opacity for highlighting so that there would be no conflicts with the shading logic.
+- Struggled with using the same amount of pixels for different grid sizes.
+At first experimented with calculating and setting the size manually with JS, but I eventually realized the easiest way to go about it was by using "align-items: stretch".

 ## Known Problems/Bugs
 - Color picker only moidifies color when directly clicked